 Jazz is now historical.
-It started as black music; over the course of its history it was widely appropriated and repackaged by white artists.
+It started as Black music; over the course of its history it was widely appropriated and repackaged by white artists.
 Arguably this process led to a total sanitizing of the idea of jazz -- so Mia can describe “jazz” as synonymous with Kenny G., not, say Miles Davis.
 Within the fantasy world of the film, Sebastian’s commitment to traditional jazz -- and his rejection of a path that involves a diluted, sell-out jazz-funk-pop band fronted by Keith (John Legend) -- pays off.
 At the end of the film he runs his own night club; he realizes his dream.

-The problem of the erasure of black cultural origins in La La Land is definitely a real problem, but it’s much bigger than this one particular film -- and the film might actually be useful as a way of thinking about a problem that is very broad and deep in American life.
-Despite the centrality of black music to its story, the place La La Land wants to take us is to a place where the originality of that music is relegated to the background.
+The problem of the erasure of Black cultural origins in La La Land is much bigger than this one particular film.
+Still, the film seems strikingly effective as an entry point to a problem that is very broad and deep in American life.
+(Maybe because its 'politics' otherwise seem to be benign?)
+Despite the centrality of Black music to its story, the place La La Land wants to take us is to a place where the originality of that music is relegated to the background.
 It's the context that enables Sebastian's art, but it can't be the text itself.
-I would argue that the film’s relationship to black music lines up with just about perfectly with similar patterns of erasure, blindness, and misrepresentation Toni Morrison talked about in her book Playing in the Dark: Whiteness and the Literary Imagination.
+I would argue that the film’s relationship to Black music lines up with just about perfectly with similar patterns of erasure, blindness, and misrepresentation Toni Morrison talked about in her book Playing in the Dark: Whiteness and the Literary Imagination.